GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 Global memory accesses and subgroup shuffle ops remain the same in both versions.
 What's different is the behaviour regarding barriering.

 If you used `complex_t<float32_t>` you'd have to do three FFTs, which at each stage where memory gets traded using shared memory incurs in a barrier.
-If you used `complex_t<vector<float32_t, 3> >` instead, you'd have a third of the shuffles (meaning a hird of the barriers), trading three times as much memory on each.
+If you used `complex_t<vector<float32_t, 3> >` instead, you'd have a third of the shuffles (meaning a third of the barriers), trading three times as much memory on each.
 Sound good?
-Well the thing is that this requires triple the amount of shared memory pero workgroup.
+Well the thing is that this requires triple the amount of shared memory per workgroup.
 You can spill registers, but not shared memory, so this would effectively kill occupancy.

 In our bloom example, we choose to overbarrier but keep shared memory usage per workgroup lower.

-This will become more clear when we talk about the Accessor pattern later on, but another important part of preloading is that (except for register spilling) we never need to go through global memory when doing an FFT, even if $\text{ElementsPerInvocation} > 2$.
+This will become more clear when we talk about the Accessor pattern later on, but another important part of preloading is that (except for register spilling) we never need to go through global memory when doing an FFT, even if $\text{ElementsPerInvocation}>2$.

 ## Optimization 5: Dynamic Kernel rescaling with a Polyphase LUT

-So one thing we did not discuss so far is how to perform the Hadamard product of spectra when we talked about FFT convolution.
-To perform such a matrix, you'd need both spectra to be matrices of the same exact dimensions.
+At the start of the article we talked a bit about the Hadamard product and that to perform such a product you'd need both spectra to be matrices of the same exact dimensions.
+Let's go over it again.
-But the result of the FFT of the image is of dimensions `roundUpToPoT(imageDimensions+kernelDimensions)` while the result of the FFT of the kernel has size `roundUpToPoT(kernelDimensions)`.

-`roundUpToPoT` means to round each dimension up to the next power of two (remember this is needed by Cooley-Tukey) and the `+ kernelDimensions` is there to account for padding to avoid wraparound artifacts.
+The result of the FFT of the image is of dimensions `roundUpToPoT(imageDimensions+kernelDimensions)` while the result of the FFT of the kernel has size `roundUpToPoT(kernelDimensions)`. `roundUpToPoT` means to round each dimension up to the next power of two (remember this is needed by Cooley-Tukey) and the `+kernelDimensions` is there to account for padding to avoid wraparound artifacts.
 To simplify the discussion a bit we'll also assume `kernelDimensions` is a square with PoT-side length.

 So, how do we compute the Hadamard product?
 One thing you could do is create a `roundUpToPoT(imageDimensions+kernelDimensions)` image which has a copy of the kernel in the center and zero padding all around it, compute the spectrum of this and multiply the spectrum of the padded image with it.
 This works, and is probably optimal if you're considering running Bloom as a post-processing effect for a fixed-size image.
+It's what we did in the first section, which I introduced as a way to explain the FFTShift.

 However, it has a bigger memory footprint than our approach (presented in the next paragraph): this method has one padded kernel image per value of `roundUpToPoT(imageDimensions+kernelDimensions)`.
 To run this with images of varying sizes (where you might get different rounded up to PoT sizes) you'd need a different copy of the padded kernel per each possible value.

-Our approach in Nabla is more aligned with other uses cases we had for the FFT.
+Our approach in Nabla is more aligned with other use cases we had for the FFT.
 What we do is compute the spectrum of the kernel as-is (no padding or anything) and keep it resident in GPU memory.
 Then, once we have the spectrum of the image, to compute the Hadamard product we simply rescale the kernel's spectrum to `roundUpToPoT(imageDimensions+kernelDimensions)` by sampling it as a texture: to compute the product at pixel $p$, we get $p$'s `uv` coordinates in the image (essentially just divide $p$ by `roundUpToPoT(imageDimensions+kernelDimensions)`) and sample the kernel spectrum at those coordinates.

-What this allows for is to keep a single copy of the spectrum resident in GPU memory, with no padding (so it's as small as it can be) and reuse it for any convolutions we might want to perform.
+This allows us to keep a single copy of the spectrum resident in GPU memory, with no padding (so it's as small as it can be) and reuse it for any convolutions we might want to perform.

-This is essentially a rough type of polyphase filter.
+What we're doing here is essentially a rough type of polyphase filter.
 Arkadiusz's video does give a bit of insight into this as well.
 This case in particular, however, is special.
 Since we assume (and ir our Bloom example, require) the kernel to have PoT long sides (and square, but for this discussion it could also be rectangular) it turns out that `roundUpToPoT(imageDimensions+kernelDimensions)` is exactly an integer multiple of `kernelDimensions`
 (of course, it might be a different multiple per axis).
 Let's assume